ninjaframework/ninja/ninja-core/src/site/markdown/index.md

             src="images/glyphicons/glyphicons_079_podium.png">
         <h2>Stable technology</h2>
         <p>Ninja did not reinvent the wheel - instead we are standing on the shoulders of giants.
         Ninja is built using the most stable technologies in the industry.
-Servlets, Guice dependency injection and Maven - just to name a few.
+Servlets, Guice dependency injection, JPA and Maven - just to name a few.
         </p>
     </div>